Jimmy-s-Test-Site/20210108_scorespace_jam/README.md

 # Controls

-Click to teleport.
-WASD/Arrows to move.
+- Click to teleport.
+WASD/Arrows to move

-Gather battery packs to continue teleporting
+- Gather battery packs to continue teleporting

-And fruit from King Zulu
+- Gather fruit from King Zulu

-Avoid growing Beanards
+- Avoid growing Beanards

 TIPS:
 - Remember that when teleporting you will appear  in the center of the room